-Candidate-Selected Peer Reviewers

-- The candidate identifies 6 12 peer reviewers. - Up to I2 names are permitted; 7-8 names are probably sufficient to gain the minimum required number of reviews. - At least 2 reviewers must be unaffiliated with Creighton University. - The peer reviewer's role is to evaluate objectively the candidate's scholarship, teaching, and service (and clinical service, if applicable). - Unaffiliated reviewers ensure objectivity, neutrality, fairness. - All review letters become part of the candidate's dossier; they are confidential from candidates and anyone else who is not an evaluator. - The review letters will be read by all dossier evaluators. - Faculty Handbook, Article III, Section G.10.e.ii
+- Candidate-Selected Peer Reviewers - The candidate identifies 6 9 peer reviewers. - 7-8 names are probably sufficient to gain the minimum required number of reviews. - At least 2 reviewers must be unaffiliated with Creighton University. - The peer reviewer's role is to evaluate objectively the candidate's scholarship, teaching, and service (and clinical service, if applicable). - Unaffiliated reviewers ensure objectivity, neutrality, fairness. - All review letters become part of the candidate's dossier; they are confidential from candidates and anyone else who is not an evaluator. - The review letters will be read by all dossier evaluators. - Faculty Handbook, Article III, Section G.10.e.ii